Germinating the seeds

-Cold treatment -- Your seeds should be given an 6 week cold treatment in the refrigerator for best germination.
+Cold treatment -- Your seeds should be given a 6 week cold treatment in the refrigerator for best germination.
 This tricks them into thinking winter has passed, so they germinate better.
 The instructions below explain the process.

 It's easiest to plant them in a single container and transplant them after a year.
 Use a pot at least 2.5 inches (6 cm) tall, and wide enough so each seed is an inch apart (3 cm).

-Enclose the pot in a ziplock bag or plastic Tupperware-type container, and place into a refrigerator that stays above 37° F (2°C).
-Inside the door is usually the warmest part of a refrigerator.
+Enclose the pot in a ziplock bag or sealed plastic container, and place into a refrigerator that stays above 35° F (1°C).
+Inside the door is the best spot because it is warmer.
 Mark your calendar to remove the pot after 6 weeks.

 After cold-treatment -- Keep the pot between 60-74 degrees F (15-23°C) during the day, and a bit cooler at night (50 to 70°F / 10-21°C).
-Avoid letting it get above 77 degrees F (25°C).
+Avoid letting it get above 77 degrees F (25°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pot.
 Water whenever needed to keep the soil surface moist.
-Keep a little air circulation across the soil surface, to prevent damping-off disease later.
+Provide some air circulation, to prevent fungal disease later.

-They can begin sprout any time between 2 and 12 months.
-The germination with fresh seed is high, so avoid giving up on any before 1 year.
-Once they sprout, give them bright light, but shade them from direct sun the first few months.
+The seeds will sprout at different times, usually between 2 and 12 months.
+The germination rate with fresh seed is high, so don't give up on any before 1 year.
+Once they sprout, give them bright light, but shade them from strong sun.
 Avoid transplanting them until they are 1-2 years old.

 Philesia prefers conditions enjoyed by cool-temperature Orchids.
 It's happiest in temperatures below 75 degrees F (24 C), with nights below 60°F (16°C), but the first 2 years, keep them between 54-70°F (12-21°C) at night.
 There are scattered reports of it handling heat fine, but it might not thrive if temperatures consistently rise above the low 80s (28 degrees C), especially if nights are warm.
 It can tolerate a few degrees of frost, but it's best to protect it from freezing temperatures, especially the first few years.